interplinternet/Racket-MAL-Client/README.md

 ## set-xexpr-content<a id="orgheadline7"></a>

 Consumes an Xexpr, a Symbol representing an element's name, and some content.
 It steps through the xexpr looking for an element whose name matches the one given, then returns the entire xexpr with that element's content replaced with the content given.
-Might be better to replace this with pattern matching, if it's more readable.

 # Actions<a id="orgheadline11"></a>